afancyfridgemagnet/chatweave/README.md

 - [x] Ignore messages from specific accounts (such as bots)
 - [x] Temporarily mute channels to stop displaying their messages
 - [x] Proper link parsing, all links open in a new browser tab
-- [x] Scroll up to preserve message history to read through past messages without losing them
+- [x] Scrolling up preserves message history while you catch up
 - [x] Completely client-side
 - [x] Mobile Support
 - [x] Usable as OBS overlay